 An early stage researcher position is currently available within the European Union training network ULTIMATE.
 The appointee will be expected to register for a PhD, must hold a primary degree of an appropriate standard in a relevant subject (e.g. Physics), and must meet the Marie Curie mobility regulations.
 The candidate will be supervised by Dr. Leo Gross in the atom/molecule manipulation group.

-The main objective of the thesis is to explore novel reactions and methods for the on-surface synthesis of molecules by atom manipulation.
-That is, deliberately forming and breaking bonds between individual molecules through using the tip of a scanning tunneling microscope/atomic force microscope (STM/AFM).
-A goal is to realize and explore bond formation between molecules.
+The main objective of the thesis is to explore novel reactions and methods for the on-surface synthesis of molecules by atom manipulation..
+That is, deliberately forming and breaking bonds between individual molecules using the tip of a scanning tunneling microscope/atomic force microscope (STM/AFM) operated at T = 5 K. A goal is to realize and explore bond formation between molecules.
 Novel molecules and molecular networks will be created and studied by ultra-high resolution STM and AFM.
-Attachment and transfer of single electron charge carriers in the systems created will also be investigated.
+Attachment and transfer of single electron charge carriers in the systems created will be studied.
 The skills to carry out accompanying density functional theory calculations (DFT) and AFM simulations can be acquired in the group.